 I’m straight, so does that mean I’m “safe” and don’t have to worry about this?

 This is actually a very common misconception!
 Short answer: not necessarily.
-The monkeypox virus has the potential to infect anyone.
+The mpox virus has the potential to infect anyone.

-First — you don’t have to have sex to get monkeypox.
+First — you don’t have to have sex to get mpox.
 (See the questions above) Right now, many of the outbreaks have involved sex, but that won’t necessarily be true forever.
-In monkeypox’s countries of origin, it tends to be pretty broadly distributed across the population and isn’t exclusively tied to any one group or to sexual activity.
+In mpox’s countries of origin, it tends to be pretty broadly distributed across the population and isn’t exclusively tied to any one group or to sexual activity.

 Right now, cases are concentrated among men who have sex with men, so most straight people are at low risk at this moment in time.
 But again: it may not stay that way forever.
 It’s not uncommon for infectious diseases to initially impact one group of people, then spread throughout the general population.

-If you assume that you can’t possibly get monkeypox, you might miss seeing symptoms in yourself or someone else.
+If you assume that you can’t possibly get mpox, you might miss seeing symptoms in yourself or someone else.

-Whatever your orientation, you can still benefit from staying informed about monkeypox and knowing what to watch out for!
+Whatever your orientation, you can still benefit from staying informed about mpox and knowing what to watch out for!

-How many monkeypox cases are there in Missouri right now?
+How many mpox cases are there in Missouri right now?

-As of 9/2/22, there are 53 cases.
-You can see an up-to-date count on confirmed monkeypox cases on the CDC website.
+You can see an up-to-date count on confirmed cases on the CDC website.